RodrigoGit/MapPlaceSearchAutoCompllete/README.md

 ```java
 private final int RESULT_MAP = 1234;
 ```
-and add it as you call a Activity or Fragment
+and add the following when you call a Activity or Fragment
 ```java
 Intent map = new Intent(context, VMapsActivity.class);
 ```
-or you can pass latitude and longitude to open with marker already
+or you can set latitude and longitude to open already with marker

 ```java
 map.putExtra(VMapsActivity.LATITUDE, latLng.latitude);